-Can I view the patient records entered for my hospital?

-• Yes.
-By selecting 'Patients' from the menu bar, you will be able to view which patients have been entered onto the web tool.

-What is an 'Artemis ID'?

-- This is a code automatically assigned to every patient entered on the web tool, which serves to anonymise the data.
+- Can I view the patient records entered for my hospital? - Yes.
+By selecting 'Patients' from the menu bar, you will be able to view which patients have been entered onto the web tool. - What is an 'Artemis ID'? - This is a code automatically assigned to every patient entered on the web tool, which serves to anonymise the data.
 It is presented as a long sequence of letters and numbers such as, 5C920511992C579832C378DF34B8AFBB.
-Please use this if you wish to discuss particular patient records with either the NRAP audit team or Crown. - Please do not, under any circumstances, send/provide NHS numbers to any member of the NRAP audit team.
+Please use this if you wish to discuss particular patient records with the Crown team at helpdesk@crownaudit.org.

-Can I search through the patient record list by NHS number?
+• Can I search through the patient record list by NHS number?

-Yes, there is a search box where you can search by NHS number.
+- Yes, there is a search box where you can search by NHS number.
 It is likely that you will see the same NHS number multiple times as patient readmissions are entered as separate records.
-Duplicates are automatically captured by the web tool using a combination of patient's NHS number, date of birth, admission date, and postcode.
+Duplicates are automatically captured by the web tool using a combination of patient's NHS number, date of birth, admission date, and postcode. - Please do not, under any circumstances, send/provide patient identifiable information such as NHS number, date of birth, or address to any member of the NRAP audit team or team at Crown.